hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 WE ARE IN!

 Ok now the only thing left is to find the flag.
-Here a friend joined me in the search: [@NukeOfficial](https://twitter.com/NukeOfficial_) (Discord: For now empty)
+Here a friend joined me in the search: [@NukeOfficial](https://infosec.exchange/@NukeOfficial) (Discord: NukeOfficial
+#0370)

+The console we now have is a interactive python interpreter.
+It only allows one line at a time.
 We used this python code to get arbitrary code execution of shell commands.
-Yes its maybe not the most efficient but it works:
+Yes its maybe not the most efficient but it works (each line was entered after one another):

 ```py
 import subprocess